 Specifies a variable to hold a column value.
 You can reference the variable in BTITLE commands.
 Use OLD_VALUE to display column values in the bottom title.
-You must include the column in a BREAK command with the SKIP PAGE action.
+You must include the column in a BREAK command with the SKIP_PAGE action.

-OLD_VALUE is useful for master/detail reports in which there is a new master record for each page.
-For master/detail reporting, you must also include the column in the ORDER BY clause.
+OLD_VALUE is useful for primary/detail reports in which there is a new primary record for each page.
+For primary/detail reporting, you must also include the column in the ORDER BY clause.

-Variables specified with OLD_V[ALUE] are expanded before BTITLE is executed.
+Variables specified with $OLD_V[ALUE]$ are expanded before BTITLE is executed.
 The resulting string is stored as the BTITLE text.
 During subsequent execution for each page of the report, the expanded value of a variable may itself be interpreted as a variable with unexpected results.

-You can avoid this double substitution in a BTITLE command by not using the & prefix for OLD_V[ALUE] variables that are to be substituted on each page of the report.
+You can avoid this double substitution in a BTITLE command by not using the & prefix for $OLD_V[ALUE]$ variables that are to be substituted on each page of the report.
 If you want to use a substitution variable to insert unchanging text in a BTITLE, enclose it in quotes so that it is only substituted once.

-For information on displaying a column value in the top title, see NEW_V[ALUE] variable.
+For information on displaying a column value in the top title, see the NEW_V[ALUE] variable.
 For more information on referencing variables in titles, see the TTITLE command.

-'''

 ON | OFF

-'''